Reilac Shiga FC

-Reilac Shiga FC (レイラック滋賀FC, Reirakku Shiga Efu Shī), formerly MIO Biwako Shiga (MIOびわこ滋賀, Mīo Biwako Shiga), with "Biwako" being a reference to Lake Biwa, is a Japanese football club based in Hikone, Shiga Prefecture.
-They currently play in Japan Football League, Japanese fourth tier of football league.
+Reilac Shiga (レイラック滋賀, Reirakku Shiga Efu Shī), formerly MIO Biwako Shiga (MIOびわこ滋賀, Mīo Biwako Shiga), with "Biwako" being a reference to Lake Biwa, is a professional Japanese football club based in Hikone, Shiga Prefecture.
+They are set to play in J3 League from the 2026–27 season, the third tier of Japanese football after promotion from the Japan Football League in 2025.

 History

 The club was formed in 2005 from the former Sagawa Express SC Kyoto.
-They were first called FC Mi-O Biwako Kusatsu.
+They were first called Mi-O Biwako Kusatsu.
 In 2007, upon promotion to the JFL, they renamed themselves simply MIO Biwako Kusatsu until 2011.

-Regional League and Promotion to JFL (–2007)
+Regional League and promotion to JFL (–2007)

-In 2007, they secured third place in the regional playoffs of the regional playoffs, earning promotion to the JFL for the 2008 season.
+In 2007, MIO Biwako Kusatsu secured third place in the regional playoffs of the regional playoffs, earning promotion to the JFL for the 2008 season.
 This marked their first promotion to the Japan Football League at the end of 2007.

-JFL (2008–)
+JFL (2008–2025)

-The club played their first season in 2008 where they finished 14th.
+MIO Biwako Kusatsu played their first season in 2008 where they finished 14th.

-In 2012, they renamed themselves MIO Biwako Shiga, in order to extend their fanbase to the entire extent of Shiga Prefecture, particularly the area around southern Lake Biwa, in where they mostly have played matches.
+In 2012, they renamed themselves as MIO Biwako Shiga, in order to extend their fanbase to the entire extent of Shiga Prefecture, particularly the area around southern Lake Biwa, in where they mostly have played matches.

 In 2022, MIO Biwako Shiga finished in the last place out of the 16 participating teams in the season.
 The club, however, was not relegated back to the Kansai League, as JFL's top 2 teams were promoted to the J3.
 Under the league system, MIO Biwako would only be relegated as the last-placed team if no team or only one team had earned promotion to the J3 during the season, which was not the case.

-On 27 January 2023, MIO Biwako Shiga announced a name change, becoming Reilac Shiga FC from 2023.
-On 1 February 2023, the new identity was fully introduced with the new crest release.
+On 27 January 2023, MIO Biwako Shiga announced a name change, becoming Reilac Shiga.
+On 1 February, the new identity was fully introduced with the crest release.

-On 28 November 2023, At the J League Board of Directors meeting held on this day, Reilac Shiga was decided to issue J3 club licenses for the 2024 season.
+J.League (2026–present)

-They will play their 18th consecutive season of JFL football in 2025 in its new home stadium of Heiwado HATO Stadium in Hikone.
+In 2025, they ended in 2nd place, four points behind the champions Honda FC and qualified for the Promotion-Relegation play-offs against the bottom-placed 2025 J3 League, Azul Claro Numazu.
+On 14 December, Reilac Shiga secure promotion to the J3 League for the first time in their history, after winning 4–3 on aggregate.